liberomureddu/liberomureddu.github.io/_pages/videos.md

 ---
 layout: page
 title: videos
 description: A selection of videos in reverse chronological order.
-More in my [YouTube channel](https://www.youtube.com/@liberomureddu)
+More in my <a href="https://www.youtube.com/@liberomureddu">YouTube channel</a>
 nav: true
 nav_order: 5
 permalink: /videos/